Reviews Roundup: Two Strangers (Carry A Cake Across New York)

 Sam Tutty and Dujonna Gift In Two Strangers.
 Photo: Tristram Kenton

 The musical Two Strangers (Carry A Cake Across New York) underwent considerable development over the last few years before arriving at The Kiln in London where it mopped up enough critical and audience acclaim to justify a transfer to the West End.
 This two-hander tells the story of two 20-somethings in New York for a wedding.
-Sam Tutty plays an enthusiastic British man who believes all the cliches about the Big Apple, and Dujonna Gift is a cynical New Yorker who puts him right.
-The plot is essentially as it says in the title.
+Sam Tutty (last seen in Evan Hansen) plays an enthusiastic British man who believes all the cliches about the Big Apple, and Dujonna Gift is a cynical New Yorker who puts him right.
+The plot is not some much about cake and more about them getting to know each and themselves.

 The reviews for its West End reincarnation (average 4.3★) were even more enthusiastic than those for its Kiln run (average 3.8★).
 This is particularly interesting because many review outlets chose not to visit the show a second time, and leads one to question whether this best serves the readers.
-Sam Tutty and Dujonna Gift received high praise, Jim Barne and Kit Buchan’s script is frequently complimented for its comedy and for being an unpredictable rom-com.
-Their score is generally- but not universally- liked, as are Tim Jackson’s direction and Soutra Gilmour’s set.
+Sam Tutty and Dujonna Gift received high praise, Kit Buchan’s script is frequently complimented for its comedy and for being an unpredictable rom-com.
+Jim Barne and Kit Buchan‘s songs are generally- but not universally- liked, as are Tim Jackson‘s direction and Soutra Gilmour‘s set.

 [Links to full reviews are included but a number are behind paywalls and therefore may not be accessible]